 3 – Consider the options and trust your gut

 In essence, purchasing a new couch was a stressful experience for this indecisive woman.
 For someone who likes to see all the choices, weigh my options, put it in my cart for a week, and then buy, it was a lot.
-But ultimately, it was a good experience to stretch my decision-making skills and the same can be said for a big business decision you need to make too.
+But ultimately, it was a good experience to stretch my decision-making skills.
+The same can be said for a big business decision you need to make too.